caiovini980/caiovini980/README.md

         "Make fun and interesting games" };

     // Notes
-    const char* note_for_reader { "Hi!
+    const char* note { "Hi!
 I'm so happy that you're here.
 Hope you enjoy your stay. " "Here you will find some game projects and collaborations that I've worked on for the past years."
                       "If you have some question, you can reach me on any of the icons below my profile photo."
                       "Let's connect!" };
 };
 ```